Go to our other sites

 Submit your entries well in advance of the closing date so you have time to check them and submit any amendments before the deadline, avoiding any late entry fees.

 Entry option codes and instructions for submitting entries are in the Cambridge Guide to Making Entries.
 This guide is available from the 'Support Materials' section of CIE Direct.
 You will also receive the guide in hard copy at the end of October for the following June series and at the end of March for the following November series.
 Entry option codes are specific to each series so make sure you are using the correct guide.
+You can also download our carry forward entry rules guidance.

 Once you have checked all your entry information, please make sure you submit your entries by following the instructions in section 1.5 of the Cambridge Guide to Making Entries.
 If you do not submit your entries, we will not be able to process them and you will not receive the necessary materials and question papers to conduct your exams.